rapyuta-robotics/alica/docs/Alica_howto_get_the_framework_running.md

 	[!TopLevelSection]
 	```

-	To be able to access to your conf file you need a instance of the systemConfig, example:
+	To be able to access your .conf files you need an instance of the SystemConfig, example:

 	```
 	supplementary::SystemConfig* sc = supplementary::SystemConfig::getInstance();